nesshy9/mokoIB/README.md

 ![](https://files.catbox.moe/882slc.png)

-i made sleepchan due to lack of imageboard softwares out there i hope this engine grows and people can contribute to it one day
+i made mokoIB due to lack of imageboard softwares out there i hope this engine grows and people can contribute to it one day

 this imageboard is flat-file so no need for a database it is pretty simple to install